Types of wood finishes - Roble.Store

 Cedar oil

-Popularly known as cedarwood oil, this wood finish has a distinctive woody smell.
-It can increase the life of furniture as it has a natural resistance to insects, diseases and rot that result from exposure to moisture or water.
+Popularly known as cedarwood oil, this wood finish has a characteristic woody odor.
+It can increase the life span of furniture, as it has a natural resistance to insects, disease and rot resulting from exposure to moisture or water.

 cedar oil